DnD Character Backstory Template

 What is a Character Backstory?

 Every DnD character has a story, even before the campaign starts.
 A backstory tells the tale of your hero as they grew up and became the adventurer they are today.
-The official WotC Character Sheet has a couple of different sections that delve into a character’s motivation:
+The official WotC Character Sheet has a couple of different sections that delve into a character’s motivation.
+These are:

 - Personality Traits